mikaelvesavuori/multicloud-serverless-canary/README.md

-# Multi-cloud blue/green deployment on serverless platforms
+# Multi-cloud canary deployment on serverless platforms

 Ever wondered how you _actually_ do gradual canary rollouts with AWS, Azure or GCP's serverless platforms?
 Look no further.